AadityaX86/SentimentAnalyzer-Summary/README.md

-# Sentiment Analyzer API
+# Sentiment Analyzer & Summary

-A simple, containerized **FastAPI** microservice that analyzes the sentiment of input text using `TextBlob`.
+A simple, containerized **FastAPI** microservice that analyzes the sentiment of input text using `TextBlob` and summarizes it using `sumy`.
 Built with clean code, modern dev practices, and structured according to the **12-Factor App** principles.

 ---

 ## Features

 - Sentiment detection: Positive / Negative / Neutral
+- Summary Generation
 - Includes automated test with `pytest`
 - Dockerized for consistent deployment
 - Environment-based configuration using `pydantic.BaseSettings`